phocks/translation-checker/README.md

 ------
 Clone project.

-Put all files to check in a folder called "files".
+Put all files to create a folder called "files".

 Run with: `node index.js`